When it comes to search engine rankings, page speed is one of the most important and also most neglected factors.

 Everyday average web vital metric

 The daily moving average allows you to monitor for spikes.
-This is generally good to monitor spikes when large updates happen to the website, and you want to make sure you haven’t seriously affected your performance
+It is generally good to monitor spikes when large updates happen to the website, and you want to make sure you haven’t seriously affected your performance

 Average web vital metric by region

-For example, Europe might see cookie banners and suffer from worsened CLS due to bad implementation, or changes and this would then allow you to see that.
+For example, Europe might see cookie banners and suffer from worsened CLS due to bad implementation, and this would then allow you to see that.
 The darker the country, the more affected it is.

 Page average web vital metric